hstriepe/CapturePlay/MANUAL.md

 **Device-Specific Settings**: Color correction settings are saved per video device by name.
 Each device (USB capture card, Continuity Camera, etc.) maintains its own brightness, contrast, and hue values.
 When you switch devices, the saved color correction settings for that device are automatically loaded and applied.

-Color correction settings are saved in preferences and applied automatically when you select a device.
 The dialog can remain open while using the application and can be moved independently.

 ### Borderless Mode